niklas-heer/learning-r/README.md

 ## Packages

+Most likely you will download packages from [CRAN](https://cran.r-project.org/).

 > Packages are collections of R functions, data, and compiled code in a well-defined format.
 The directory where packages are stored is called the library.
 (Source: http://www.statmethos.net)